WaterGenie35/simple-pubsub/README.md

   - Event publishers should be decoupled from the receivers.
   - In our case:
     - Individual machines only care about publishing their statuses to certain events.
-    - Handlers only care about subscribing to events they are interested in.
+    - Handlers only care about handling events they've subscribed to.
 - [Azure's Pub/Sub Pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber)
   - In particular, see some common [issues and considerations](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber#issues-and-considerations) for this pattern.
     - Pub/sub pattern has no ordering guarantees in general, so we must keep this in mind when implementing.
     - Duplicate messages also need to be handled for "at-most-once" delivery (or the events must be idempotent (e.g. add a "before" state that can be checked against?)).
+- In practice, look into Apache Kafka, RabbitMQ, etc.

 ### Implementation Details